Tensor product of filtered $A_\infty$-algebras: Introduction

 \section{Introduction}

 In this paper we study the tensor product of \Ai-algebras.
-The case of classical (or flat) \Ai-algebras, that is algebras with $\m_0=0$, was studied by several authors, see \cite{AmoTu}, \cite{Lod}, \cite{MarShn} and \cite{SanUmb}.
+The case of classical (or flat) \Ai-algebras, that is algebras with $\m_0=0$, was studied by several authors, see \cite{AmoTu}, \cite{Lod}, \cite{MarShn} and \cite{SanUmb, SanUmb2}.
 We will focus on a class of curved \Ai-algebras over the Novikov ring $\Lambda_0$, that has not been considered yet, namely filtered \Ai-algebras.
-These were introduced by Fukaya, Oh, Ohta and Ono in \cite{FOOO}, to study the obstruction to the existence of Lagrangian Floer cohomology.
+These were introduced by Fukaya, Oh, Ohta and Ono in \cite{FOOO}, to study the obstruction to the existence of Lagrangian Floer cohomology and play an important role in symplectic geometry and homological mirror symmetry.

 For classical $A_\infty$-algebras, it follows from the general theory of minimal models of operads (see \cite{operads}) that the tensor product of $A_\infty$-algebras exists.
 However this does not provide an explicit model for the tensor product.
-The first explicit construction of the tensor product of classical $A_\infty$-algebras was given by Saneblidze and Umble in \cite{SanUmb}.
+The first explicit construction of the tensor product of classical $A_\infty$-algebras was given by Saneblidze and Umble in \cite{SanUmb, SanUmb2}.
 They do it by constructing an explicit diagonal for the operad governing $A_\infty$-algebras, the associahedra.
 Later Markl and Shnider \cite{MarShn} gave a somewhat more conceptual construction of a diagonal which they claim coincides with the construction of Saneblidze-Umble.
 Markl and Shnider use a cubical decomposition of the associahedra and then apply the usual Alexander-Whitney diagonal to this cubic complex.
 Loday \cite{Lod} gave another construction of a diagonal, this time using a simplicial decomposition of the associahedra.
 All these constructions are quasi-isomorphic but in fact it seems they give the exact same $\m_k$ operations.
 This has not been checked for $k\geq 6$.

-We will take a different approach, first used in \cite{KonSoi}, that has the advantage of not using operads.
+We will take a different approach, first suggested in \cite{KonSoi}, that has the advantage of not using operads.
 This makes it easier to generalize to the filtered case.
 First we reduce the problem to the case of filtered dg-algebras, that is filtered \Ai-algebras with $\m_k=0$ for $k\geq 3$.
 Given a (unital) filtered $A_\infty$-algebra $A$ we show there is a filtered dg-algebra $End_A$ quasi-isomorphic to $A$.
 For classical algebras this follows from the Yoneda embedding (see \cite{Sei}), but for filtered algebras it is new.
 For filtered dg-algebras there is an obvious definition of tensor product, so we take